 Our school-based recruitment and selection process has been carefully designed to ensure that candidates are able to present themselves in a range of appropriate contexts.
 Candidates who demonstrate that they meet our person specification in their application will be invited to a full day recruitment and selection day at one of our partner schools.

-For candidates for the Salaried programmes who were successful in stage one there is an additional process.
-After the first part of the process candidates will either be informed that they were unsuccessful or that they have been recommended for a stage two interview.
+For Salaried candidates who were successful in stage one, there is an additional second ‘in-school’ process.
+After the stage one process, candidates will either be informed that they were unsuccessful and will be given feedback, or that they have been recommended for a stage two interview in potential placement schools.

 Generally speaking the placement schools will be decided by the Director of SCITT, a number of factors will be involved in the decision making including- which schools are able/willing to sponsor or employ an Associate Teacher in that subject, the geographical location of the candidate and school and the suitability of the school to best support that Associate Teacher.

-The Non-salaried programme begins with The Induction Week 2nd – 6th July 2018 which we really hope that all candidates will be able to attend, in order to get started with their training and visit their placement schools.
+The Non-salaried programme begins with The Induction Week 2nd – 6th July 2018 which we really hope that all candidates will be able to attend the full five days, in order to get started with their training and visit their placement schools.

-The Salaried programme starts on 11th June 2018 with a 5 week Summer Programme running until 13th July, this is a compulsory part of the programme so please do make sure that you are able to start on this date and get in touch if you have any questions about this.
+The Salaried programme starts on 11th June 2018 with the Summer Programme, this is a compulsory part of the programme so please do make sure that you are able to start on this date and get in touch if you have any questions about this.